Advice & Tips

 In fact, the biggest mistake consumers make when installing new outdoor lighting is purchasing fixtures that are too small.
 Keeping in mind a few simple tips when selecting your fixtures will greatly enhance the final look and visual appeal of your lighting.

-When choosing lighting for a door or entryway, a simple rule-of-thumb to keep in mind is that the height of your lantern or outdoor fixture should be based on the height of the door or opening.
+When choosing lighting for a door or entryway, a simple guideline to keep in mind is that the height of your lantern or outdoor fixture should be based on the height of the door or opening.

-If a single side lantern is used, the piece should be approximately one third the height of the door.
+If a single side lantern is used, the piece should be approximately one-third the height of the door.

-If two lights are used on either side of a door, the pieces used can be slightly smaller, say one quarter the height of the entryway.
+If two lights are used on either side of a door, the pieces used can be slightly smaller, say one-quarter the height of the entryway.